minhazislamnafi/HACK-FLY-32/README.md

 If you combine it with a high-performance 18650 Li-ion battery (like Molicel PB28A,Eve 30pl,Ampace jp30 or Sony vt6), you can get over 10 minutes of flight time.

 Who didn't want his drone to be repairable?
 The 3D-printed frame gives you that flexibility.
 Break the frame in a crash?
 Just print another.
-Cost? less than 1$ even if you PETG-CF.
+Cost? less than 1$ even if you use PETG-CF.